African Americans in Early New England

-PVMA is committed to help voice the unheard and little known lives of New England’s African Americans and Afro-Indians, free and enslaved, through our on-going African Americans in Early Rural New England (1695-1783) project, now in its 27th year.
+PVMA is committed to help voice the unheard and little known lives of New England’s African Americans and Afro-Indians, free and enslaved, through our on-going African Americans in Rural New England project, now approaching its 30th year.

-• In 1994, PVMA hosted a full year artist-in-residence program that produced portraits depicting historical and contemporary African Americans in our region, which continues to tour area schools and libraries.
-This was the launch of the ongoing African Americans in Early Rural New England project.
+• In 1994, PVMA hosted a full year artist-in-residence program that produced portraits depicting historical and contemporary African Americans in our region including the painting above of Lucy Terry Prince.
+The portraits continue to tour area schools and libraries and the project marked the start of PVMA’s commitment to ongoing African American programming.

 • In 1998, African American history was one of four featured exhibits in our American Centuries website for teacher use.

-• In 2005, the project was officially launched when PVMA convened an African American Monument Committee comprised of African American citizens and area organizations.
+• In 2005, African American programs expanded with the launching of an official PVMA African Americans in New England Project when PVMA convened an African American Monument Committee comprised of African American citizens and area organizations.
 PVMA, working with the committee and using PVMA’s library collections

 • documented 23 African American related sites in the Old Deerfield Village Historic Landmark District